November 20, 2017 Business Resources

 Employees may also lower their taxes when they use pre-tax dollars to pay their health insurance premiums and funding account contributions.
 These payments reduce their net income, on which income taxes are based.

 Some companies are looking at fresh ways to approach affordability.
-Instead of having all employees pay the same premium for the same health plan, Aon Hewitt discovered, some employers with broad gaps between their most and least-compensated employees are trying a new structure.
+Instead of having all employees pay the same premium for the same health plan, Bloomberg reports that some employers are offering lower health care premiums for those who earn less.

 While coinsurance and copays remain equal across the entire employee pool, the companies tie premiums to salary or wage tiers.
 Success depends on the culture of each organization, but it might look something like this at open enrollment, depending on the company’s unique circumstances: